merneo/EliteBook/docs/installation/AI_ASSISTANT_CONTEXT.md

 **Example workflow:**
 ```
-User: "I need to setup fingerprint on my HP notebook"
+User: "Potřebuji nastavit fingerprint na HP notebooku"
+You: [Automatically check docs/installation/AI_ASSISTANT_CONTEXT.md]
-You: "I see this is documented in your README_COMPLETE.md Phase 15.
+     "I see this is documented in docs/installation/README_COMPLETE.md Phase 15.
       Since you have HP EliteBook x360 1030 G2 with Validity 138a:0092 sensor,
       I'll guide you through the steps.
 This requires the device/0092 branch
       of python-validity.
-Let me extract the relevant steps from your documentation..."
+Let me check the documentation in this repository..."
 ```

+**Automatic Context Loading:**
+- When user mentions "HP notebook" or "EliteBook", check this file
+- When user asks about installation/configuration, check this file
+- This file is in the repository, so AI can access it automatically

 ---